risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 ### Correlation matrix 1

 **Features with largest correlation to SalePrice_Log**
-all numerical features with correlation coefficient above threshold
+All numerical features with correlation coefficient above threshold

 ```python
 nr_feats = len(cols_abv_corr_limit)
 ```

 ```python
 plot_corr_matrix(df_train, nr_feats, target)
 ```

 ![png](/images/house-prices/notebook_51_0.png)

 **Of those features with the largest correlation to SalePrice, some also are correlated strongly to each other.**
 **To avoid failures of the ML regression models due to multicollinearity, these are dropped in part 2.**